-That said, traditional youth centres and sports facilities are often located in areas to cater for specific communities and can exclude minority groups.
-With the StreetStadia, projects can travel into the heart of a community, targeting those areas most in need, without the additional cost of setting up facilities across the region.
+That said, traditional youth Centres and sports facilities are often located in areas to cater for specific communities and can exclude minority groups.
+With the mobile sports arena projects can travel into the heart of a community, targeting those areas most in need, without the additional cost of setting up facilities across the region.

 It comes as no surprise that traditional facilities like Multi Use Games Areas (MUGA) and Youth Centres are expensive, often costing well into the hundreds of thousands.
 Add to this the complications of raising funds, planning permissions, budgets, staffing and maintenance and it’s easy to see how a good idea can turn into a headache.

-A StreetStadia pop up arena costs a fraction of the cost of a typical MUGA – costing only £10,000 to £20,000 depending on size and specification.
+A mobile sports arena costs a fraction of the price of a typical MUGA – costing between £15,000 to £25,000 depending on size and specification.
 There’s no planning permissions to consider and the product is virtually maintenance free.

-There are 24 panels on the StreetStadia which offers an opportunity to sell advertising space to organisations and businesses which can help part fund the project year in and year out.
+There are 24 panels on the portable Multi Use Games Area (MUGA) which offers an opportunity to sell advertising space to organisations and businesses which can help part fund the project year in and year out.